Come Taste the Band: Touring

 While touring in Indonesia, Bolin spiked his hand with low-quality heroin, as a result of which the hand became numb and Bolin could not play properly.
 To the other members of the band, he claimed that he had a nervous breakdown about sleeping on his hand.
 The problems continued in Japan by the end of December, where the band played four concerts, ultimately would later release their live album, Last Concert in Japan recorded on 15 December 1975 at Nippon Budokan, on 16 March 1977.
 The live album would only become a success in Japan, but Hughes called it an "awful record," blaming Bolin's heroin addiction for his mediocre playing.
-At this point, Bolin had to use open tuning and Jon Lord played the guitar parts on his organ.
+At this point, Bolin had to use open tuning and Jon Lord played many guitar parts on his organ.

 At the beginning of 1976, Deep Purple went on a US tour.
 Since Bolin was playing in his home country, he was more confident about the show in America and hoped that it would go along well as planned.
 The tour, which lasted just under two months, included a total of 30 shows, and when they ended, the band was badly overworked.
 The original plan was to take a break and resume performances only in the summer.
 However, the managers arranged a five-concert tour in Britain for the band as early as March.
 Coverdale, Lord, and Paice were given six days of leave to rest, while Bolin and Hughes partied throughout.

 The UK tour was controversial and the concert reviews were strongly negative.
 Because of Bolin's and Hughes' drug use, the level of concerts varied greatly, and Bolin's performance was further undermined by the audience's loud demand for Blackmore's return.
 The band's mood was also affected by the poor success of Come Taste the Band.
 Coverdale was frustrated by Bolin's and Hughes' vocal parts, as well as the long instrumental parts, during which he had little to do as a singer.
 In addition, the members disagreed about the band's musical line: Coverdale, Lord, and Paice wanted to stick to rock, while Bolin and Hughes were more interested in funk.